dfcastellanos/MTGDeckDownloader/README.md

 NOTE2: if an error occurs during the process, you might need to delete the stacks associated with this application in CloudFormation before retrying.

+## Command-line interface

+To use this web scraper, you need to first install the dependencies defined in the file `requirements.txt`.
+You can do it by calling `make install`.
+It is recommended that before installing the dependencies you create a Python virtual environment.
+This can be done as `python3 -m venv .myvirtenv` and activated as `source .myvirtenv/bin/activate`.

+The web scraper can be called from the command-line interface doing `python src/download_decks.py` (alternatively, it be made executable as `sudo chmod +x src/download_decks.py` and then called as `./src/download_decks.py`).
+The commands are:

+      -h, --help            show this help message and exit -p PAYLOAD, --payload PAYLOAD
+                            Payload for the search form.
+Example: '{"format":
+                            "MO", "date_start": "25/09/2021", "date_end":
+                            "27/09/2021"}'
+      -n N, --n N           Number of parallel processes (warning: a high number may cause the server to blacklist the IP address)

+The results are printed to stdout in JSON format.

 ## Import into other scripts

 Once you have installed the dependencies as explained in the previous section, you can import the functions of the module `src/download_decks.py` and have fine control over the web scraper.